agileware/civicrm-end-user-guide/docs/searching/searchkit/example-donor-members-to-invite.md

 Imagine a scenario in which an organization wants to invite members who are major donors that have not previously attended an event to an upcoming one.

-With Search Kit, an invitation list that meets the above critera is easily doable!
+With Searchkit, an invitation list that meets the above critera is easily doable!
 The following demo will walk through the setup for this scenario, step by step.

 ## Step 1: Select Current Members

-After clicking on **New Search** from the Search Kit page, the base entity to **Search for** must be decided.
+After clicking on **New Search** from the Searchkit page, the base entity to **Search for** must be decided.
 This cannot be changed once the search has been saved.

 ![First entity](../../img/search-kit/members-to-invite-empty.png)